Employers

 Employer policies

-The Missouri State University-West Plains Career Services Office adheres to the NACE Principles for Ethical Professional Practice and expects employers to do the same.
+The Missouri State University-West Plains Office of Career Services adheres to the NACE Principles for Ethical Professional Practice and expects employers to do the same.
 These principles are available on the National Association of Colleges and Employers website.

-Missouri State University-West Plains' Career Services Office works closely with employers to maintain a positive, collaborative working relationship to help them meet hiring needs.
+Missouri State University-West Plains' Office of Career Services works closely with employers to maintain a positive, collaborative working relationship to help them meet hiring needs.
 Services offered include posting jobs or internship opportunities, participating in career events, career fairs, on-campus interviews, host career events, and connecting with students in campus organizations.
-Employers are invited to connect with Missouri State University-West Plains Career Center through Handshake.
+Employers are invited to connect with Missouri State University-West Plains through Handshake.

 Employers are expected to abide by the Equal Employment Opportunity guidelines, and the National Association of Colleges and Employers Principles for Ethical Professional Practice.